Akash1684/Tweete/README.md

 * Keys and access token will not be usable, since access will be revoked just after deployment.
 * This repository is under active development
 * More functionalities will be added
+* LICENSE.md - the terms of license of this software